Star Trek at LYRATEK.COM

 The Original Series Remastered Sets

 The re-mastered Star Trek sets are more readily available, and in addition to picture and sound quality restoration, liberties have been taken with "upgrading" the episodes.
 Most famously, new CGI effects and optical shots have replaced many space scenes, matte paintings, and phaser effects.
 Unlike similar upgrades applied to select Doctor Who DVD releases since 2002, the CGI effects can not be turned off to see the original effects and optical shots.
-The kicker for me are reports that the episodes have been rescored with new music.
+The kicker for me comes from reports that the episodes have been rescored with new music.
 Interesting, funky, but since it's primarily the original music I'm after in the first place, this was not the set for me.

 Another curiosity: Season One was released on double-sided discs, with standard DVD on one side and HD on the other.
 Reportedly, not all extras are accessible on the standard DVD side.
 However, by the time the remastered versions of seasons two and three were released, HD had clearly lost the standards war to Blu-Ray, and so seasons two and three "remastered" offer standard DVD only yet again.